 Curtin collaborates with some of the biggest companies globally to ensure our research and education is relevant and that you graduate highly employable.
 The 2015 Graduate Destination Survey indicated that close to 90 per cent of our students secured full or part-time employment upon the completion of their degree.

-In total, twenty-six discipline areas at Curtin were rated above, or well above, world standard.
+In total, 95 per cent of the research fields assessed at Curtin were rated at or above the world standard.

 Pride in diversity

 Curtin has forged a strong reputation as one of the most diverse universities in Australia.
 At the national Pride in Diversity awards, Curtin has been named the highest-ranking university in Australia for LGBTI inclusion in the workplace for three years in a row (2013-2015).